 Leonard provided a list of his standard initial treatment options, noting that MCL treatment remains officially nonstandardized.
 In addition to observation, he grouped R-CHOP, modified R-HyperCVAD, R-CHOP/RIT, and R-bendamustine as less intensive options.
 More intensive treatment options were:

 Leonard’s preferred initial treatment for symptomatic patients is bendamustine-rituximab.
 For maintenance treatment, he uses rituximab or novel approaches.
-He cited the 2013 study by Rummel et al in the Lancet, “Bendamustine Plus Rituximab Versus CHOP Plus Rituximab as First-Line Treatment for Patients with Indolent and Mantle-Cell Lymphomas: An Open-Label, Multicentre, Randomised, Phase 3 Non-Inferiority Trial.”2 Patients in the bendamustine-rituximab group experienced increased progression-free survival (PFS) with fewer toxic effects.
+He cited the 2013 study by Rummel et al in the Lancet, “Bendamustine Plus Rituximab Versus CHOP Plus Rituximab as First-Line Treatment for Patients with Indolent and Mantle-Cell Lymphomas: An Open-Label, Multicentre, Randomized, Phase 3 Non-Inferiority Trial.”2 Patients in the bendamustine-rituximab group experienced increased progression-free survival (PFS) with fewer toxic effects.

 Leonard listed these potential novel agents for use in treating MCL: